m0usm/hetzner-ssh-tools/README.md

 <div align="center">

-<p>If you'd like to support the development of this stack, you can use one of the options below:</p>
+<p>If you'd like to support the development of this script, you can use one of the options below:</p>

 <p>
 <a href="https://hetzner.cloud/?ref=6BtzZwMqWY0Q" style="text-decoration:none;"><img src="https://img.shields.io/badge/Hetzner-Referral-e60000?style=for-the-badge&logo=hetzner&logoColor=white" /></a>